By Jed Ninefeldt

 Doug explained that “the DBC is a group of members that meet the first Thursday of the month at the Powerhouse Bar in Proctor, at 7 p.m.
 We’re a fishing league one night a week and have tournaments on the weekends.
 In the summer we fish many Thursday nights and as needed, have a quick meeting at the landing to take care of business.
 We’re affiliated with Bassmasters (B.A.S.S.).

-Membership starts at $30.00 for the year but can increase if one wants to fish weekend tournaments.
+Membership starts at $30.00 for the year but can increase if one wants to fish weekend tournaments.membership dues and sponsor dollars go to fishing jerseys and members qualifying for national events.
 The entry fee is $50 per team per weekend tournament or $10 per team per evening tournament.
 There is an optional big fish pot (all events) of $10 per team per event.
-All of the entry money goes towards jerseys or winnings for each event.
+All of the entry money goes towards winnings for each event.
 Their sponsors help with certificates, club jerseys, hats, boat towels, club stickers and expenses.
 They currently have forty-nine members, but have had as many as seventy-five and as little as twenty-five.
 Generally, they average around fifty.
 We have guys from the Bigfork, International Falls, Hibbing, Grand Rapids, Pine City, and Barnum areas.